robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "We're doing a half-day, Lauren," Celeste said, "with the option to cut it short if need be."

 Sarah looked from Celeste to Mum, then to me.
-And said nothing, which was telling—Sarah had always been good at picking up on anything I was trying to keep to myself.
+And said nothing, which was telling — Sarah had always been good at picking up on anything I was trying to keep to myself.

 The front door opened again and Lisa came in carrying a canvas satchel, a travel mug, and her usual expression of someone who was grateful to be there.